Visitor Hot Spots

 Many unique attractions can be found only in Ellsworth and its surrounding area.

-Common Man Brewing: Pierce County's first nano-brewery and brewpub is quickly gaining notariety throughout the region.
+Common Man Tap & Table: Pierce County's first nano-brewery and brewpub is quickly gaining notariety throughout the region.
 That's right Common Man Brewing isn't a microbrewery it is a nanobrewery.
 Their brewing system produces one barrel (or 31 gallons) at a time.
 This one barrel nanobrewing process allows for for small-batch handcrafted quality.
 The establishment opened in May of 2015 with 22 taps, cocktails, wine and a creative comfort food pub menu.
 Everything from the decor to the menu pays homage to the "common man" and they're quickly becoming a favorite for both locals and travelers to the area.
 Stop by for a cold one and meet Russ, the owner.
-He's happy to share about his brewing process and plans for future brewing.
 For more information visit their website here.

 Ellsworth Cooperative Creamery: As the official “Cheese Curd Capital of Wisconsin” no visit to Ellsworth would be complete without a stop at the Ellsworth Cooperative Creamery.
 The Creamery is a 450+ member dairy-farmer-owned cooperative.
 Established in 1910 to manufacture and sell butter, they ventured into cheese making in 1966; and boy are we ever glad they did!
 The cooperative soon became known for their delicious natural, fresh cheese curds, leading Governor Anthony S. Earl to proclaim it the "Cheese Curd Capital of Wisconsin" in 1984.
 170,000 pounds of cheese curds are manufactured at the Ellsworth facility daily, and cheese curd fans from near and far begin to line up just before 11:00am to purchase the first of the fresh curds produced that day.